token-tricksters/deep-learning-nlp/README.md

 #### Conclusion

-Although the integration of POS and NER tag embeddings initially seemed promising, our experiments showed that this approach did not contribute to performance across tasks.
+Although the integration of POS and NER tag embeddings initially seemed promising, our experiments showed that this approach did not contribute significantly to the performance across the tasks.
 The training process was noticeably slowed down by the inclusion of tag embeddings.

 As a result, we concluded that the benefits of incorporating POS and NER tags were not substantial enough to justify the